๐ŸงญPhysical Geography

 Gravitational Mass Movement Hazards

-These hazards involve material moving downslope under gravity—when driving forces (weight, slope angle) exceed resisting forces (friction, cohesion), failure occurs.
+These hazards involve material moving downslope under gravity.
+When driving forces (weight, slope angle) exceed resisting forces (friction, cohesion), failure occurs.

 Avalanches

-• Forecasting relies on snowpack analysis—avalanche centers assess layer structure, temperature gradients, and recent weather to issue danger ratings
+• Forecasting relies on snowpack analysis.
+Avalanche centers dig snow pits to assess layer structure, monitor temperature gradients, and track recent weather to issue danger ratings on a 1โ€“5 scale.

 Quick Reference Table